Anastacia (album): Background

 In January 2003, Anastacia had discovered that she had breast cancer when she was preparing for breast reduction surgery due to orthopedic reasons.
 Anastacia subsequently established the Anastacia Fund through The Breast Cancer Research Foundation to promote awareness of breast cancer amongst younger women.

 After this traumatic experience, Anastacia entered recording studios in September 2003 to record the Anastacia album with Glen Ballard, Dallas Austin, and Dave Stewart for release in 2004.
 Anastacia was after more of a rock feel on the album, as noted in tracks such as "Seasons Change", "Time", and "I Do" (which features Sonny Sandoval from P.O.D.).

 Anastacia explained on her website that her illness made it more difficult to record the album:

 "... the experience was not pleasant.
 I usually look for the bright side of things, but so far nothing about making this record was positive for me.
 My doctor told me I'd be tired, not stupid.
 I could not focus on anything.
 I'd write a verse and then I couldn't write the chorus or I'd write the chorus but couldn't write the bridge.
 I couldn't talk, I couldn't think straight, I was totally out of it.
 The doctors said I'd be tired—but of course I had insomnia.
 It was tough..."

 She struggled through the process to finish the album for release in March 2004.

+Promotion

+Anastacia spawned several single.
+The album's lead single "Left Outside Alone" peaked at number one in Australia, Austria, Italy, Spain, and Switzerland, and reaching the top five in several other countries and on the European Hot 100 Singles chart.
+The album also spawned another three singles: "Sick and Tired", "Welcome to My Truth", and "Heavy on My Heart".
+"Sick and Tired" was the most successful of the three, charting inside the top five across numerous European nations, almost matching the success of "Left Outside Alone".
+"Welcome to My Truth" earned Anastacia her best-selling single ever in Spain and gained moderate European airplay and sales success, while "Heavy on My Heart" fared slightly worse, while proceeds from the single were donated to the Anastacia Fund.